gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 Sentinels watch both other sentinels and Redis nodes.
 Whenever a Sentinel detects that a Redis node is not responding, it will announce that to the other sentinels.
-You have to reach the **quorum**, the minimum amount of sentinels that agrees that a node is down, to be able to start a failover.
+They have to reach the **quorum**, the minimum amount of sentinels that agrees that a node is down, to be able to start a failover.

 Whenever the **quorum** is met, you need the **majority** of all known